psmithiv/nineam-localization-plugin/README.md

 </html>
 ```

-Create some localization proeprties by locating the default ExtJS or Touch locale file for English: ext-lang-en.js.
+Create some localization properties by locating the default ExtJS or Touch locale file for English: ext-lang-en.js.
 Add some properties to it at the bottom of the file by creating a new properties class:

 ```js